ngless-toolkit/ngless/docs/contents/GettingStarted.rst

 ::

 	$ ngless test.ngl
+	$ ngless visualizemode test -p 8000

+**Note**: Make sure you don't have ngless already running in that port.

 Using the web server you can visualize key information about a data set.
 At 'Before QC' there will be the result of the execution.